 From above, it is clear that there are specific protein sources that are highly beneficial for your white cockatoo's muscle development and overall health.
 Incorporating a variety of protein-rich foods such as cooked eggs, lean meats, and legumes into your bird's diet can help support their muscle growth, repair, and maintenance.
 Additionally, providing high-quality, species-appropriate commercial bird feed with added protein can also contribute to your cockatoo's overall health.
 By making informed decisions about your bird's diet and ensuring they receive adequate protein, you can help promote the long-term health and well-being of your white cockatoo.

-- What Types of Fats Are Suitable for a White Cockatoo, and How Should They Be Balanced in Its Diet?
+- What Types of Nuts Are Suitable for a White Cockatoo, and How Frequently Should They Be Offered?

 - What Types of Foraging Toys Should You Provide for Your White Cockatoo (Umbrella Cockatoo)?

-- What Signs of Stress Should You Watch Out for in Your White Cockatoo (Umbrella Cockatoo)?
+- How Often and What Method Should You Use To Bathe Your White Cockatoo (Umbrella Cockatoo)?

-- What Are Some Resources for Learning More About Tanimbar Corella (Goffin's Cockatoo) Health?
+- What Are the Signs That My Tanimbar Corella (Goffin's Cockatoo) Is Sick?